 Bar and restaurant style update

-We’re excited about these changes which will give the public areas a much warmer and contemporary look with a new colour scheme, contemporary striped carpet and more modern furniture in a mix of styles and colours.
-There’s also additional lighting and some new wall decorations.
+We reopened on Friday 16th may after a two week closure during which time we have transformed to look of the linked restaurant and bar areas.
+We’re excited about these changes and customer feedback thus far has been very positive.
+Now the public areas have a much warmer and contemporary look with a new colour scheme, contemporary striped carpet, more modern furniture in a mix of styles and colours and some new lighting.
+We hope you like it.

 Hope Valley weather